alanslzrr/Predictive_Customer_Retention_Finance/README.md

 ## Machine Learning Highlights

 ### Cross-Validation
-- Implemented **5-fold cross-validation** to ensure model robustness and generalizability.
+- **Stratified K-Fold** was implemented to ensure robustness and validate overfitting models.

 ### Hyperparameter Tuning
 - Utilized `GridSearchCV` to find the optimal combination of hyperparameters for the LightGBM model.